MyTooliT/ICOc/Documentation/Tutorials.md

     # …
     ```

-15. Check for PEAK CAN adapter in Linux (Linux Shell):
+13. Check for PEAK CAN adapter in Linux (Optional, Linux Shell):

     ```sh
     dmesg | grep peak_usb